k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 The `system_*` keyspaces include `system_auth`, `system_schema`, `system_distributed`, and `system_traces`.
 {{% /alert %}}

-It is generally recommended to use a replicator factor of `3`.
+It is generally recommended to use a replication factor of `3`.
 If your keyspaces currently use `SimpleStrategy` and assuming you have at least 3 Cassandra nodes, then you would change the replication factor for `system_auth` as follows:

 ```cql
 ALTER KEYSPACE system_auth WITH replication = {'class': 'NetworkTopologyStrategy', 'dc1': 3}